-Term Definition Student Earned Income exclusion A deduction from the earned income of qualifying students under age 22.
+Term Definition A deduction from the earned income of qualifying students under age 22.
 See MA609B.2 for more information.

 Age changes are known in advance.
 Action is taken to process the change for the month after the person's birth month.